smbutterfield/ibmt17-18/_04-intro-rhythm/b1-ov-compoundmeter.md

 If we imagine meter as a hierarchy, *beats* are the highest level.
 Beats are then divided into *divisions*, and *divisions* can be further divided into *subdivisions*.
 A *regular* meter is one in which every *beat* is the same length.

 Finally, do remember that meter is somewhat subjective and can be greatly altered by many factors, especially tempo.
-Where one listener might listen to a piece with four quarter-notes per measure and feel that the quarter notes are the beat, another listener may listen to the same piece and hear the beat in a slow two with the half-note as the beat.
+We will discuss this in the next topic, but where one listener might listen to a piece with four quarter-notes per measure and feel that the quarter notes are the beat, another listener may listen to the same piece and hear the beat in a slow two with the half-note as the beat.